 Outdoor storage or parking of wrecked or partially dismantled vehicles is prohibited.

-Section 7.07.
-CAMPING.
+Section 7.04.
+CAMPING

 Camping is subject to the following requirements:

-Camping on residential lots is allowed under the following circumstances:
+Residential Lots: Camping on lots with residential uses or zoning is allowed under the following circumstances:

-a.
-The people camping on a property are the family or guests of the property owner and the camping is not a commercial enterprise.
+The people camping on a property are the family or guests of the property owner, and the camping is not a commercial enterprise.

-b.
-Except if permitted below, all campers, tent and recreational vehicles may not be on the lot for a duration of more than 15 days for each site.
-Campers, tents or recreational vehicles must vacate the site for a minimum of three days for a new 15-day window to begin.
+Except if permitted below, all campers, tent, and recreational vehicles may not be on the lot for a duration of more than fifteen (15) days for each site.
+Campers, tents, or recreational vehicles must vacate the site for a minimum of three (3) days for a new fifteen (15) day window to begin.

-c.
-Camping is an allowed accessory use to a single-family residence on a residential lot.
+Camping is an allowed accessory use to a one-family residence on a residential lot.
 All camping structures must abide by the setbacks for the zoning districts in which the lot is located.

-d.
-On lots zoned Lake Residential that are 0.8 acres or more, camping may occur as a primary use year-round if they meet the following standards: (amended 5/14/18)
+Lake Residential Primary Use: On lots zoned Lake Residential that are 0.8 acres or more, camping may occur as a primary use year-round if they meet the following standards:

-i.
 All trash must be disposed of off-site.
 No curbside trash pick-up is allowed.

-ii.
 Campers or recreational vehicles may not hook up to wells on-site.